lexurco/manpager.org_aa/README.txt

    "cflags", "ex", &c.
 The FQDNs are just whatever makes sense, while being short and memorable.

-Q: What about copying your works?
+Q: What about copying your work?
-A: When I first began programming, I was perplexed by copyright.
-   ("license my program!? it's not a book, or something, you know") Then there was a period during which I was extremely confused, and now I am just mildly confused.
+A: When I first began programming (and I mean actually programming rathern than doing tasks at school/university), I was perplexed by copyright. ("license my program!? it's not a book, or something, you know") Then there was a period during which I was extremely confused, and now I am just mildly confused.

    Inspecting existing licences I stumbled upon BSD0, which removes the attribution clause from the normal BSD licence.
 So I decided